 Doomsday tells of a near future where a horrible and deadly virus has broken out in Scotland and the British government walls the country off and leaves the survivors to die.
 Britain is reviled and exiled by the rest of the world and now is becoming one giant slum.
 When the aptly named ‘reaper virus’ returns to London, the bureaucrats send loose cannon, Major Eden Sinclair (Rhona Mitra) into Scotland with a team of scientists and soldiers to find rumored survivors and thus a possible cure.
 What they find are a number of living and dangerous threats including a vicious gang of punk rock cannibals and a society of people reverted back to medieval times, castle and all.
 Even if they find a cure they may not survive the inhabitants of Scotland’s wasteland to bring it back.

 Marshall fills Doomsday with a lot of action and some of it very bloody and gruesome at that.
 The film rarely stops moving and delightfully spills plenty of gore between the fight scenes, zombie-like plague victims and hungry punk cannibals.
-The FX are all very well done as are the stunts and the cast, including Bob Hoskins and Malcolm McDowell, are all playing it straight, yet having a good time.
-And let’s not forget to mention that Rhona Mitra makes an ass-kicking and smoking hot female Snake Plissken/ Mad Max.
-And if you haven’t gotten the point, Tyler Bates delivers a nice score that pays homage to those before mentioned 80s classics as well.
+The FX are all very well done, as are the stunts, and the cast, including Bob Hoskins and Malcolm McDowell, are all playing it straight, yet having a good time.
+Let’s not forget to mention that Rhona Mitra makes an ass-kicking and smoking hot, female Snake Plissken/Mad Max mash-up.
+And if you haven’t gotten the point, Tyler Bates delivers a nice score that pays homage to those before mentioned 80s classics, as well.
 If you are a fan of 80s action flicks, especially Escape from New York and The Road Warrior, then pull up a chair, open a beer and relive the spirit of those genre classics that is so perfectly recaptured here.
 A fun retro blast of a movie from Neil Marshall.